Parici75/statsplotly/README.md

 ## Philosophy

-The inception of this library predates the fantastic [plotly.express](https://plotly.com/python/plotly-express/) API.
+I began to work on this library during my first job outside academia, a few months before the fantastic [plotly.express](https://plotly.com/python/plotly-express/) API was launched.
+I was looking for a solution to generate visually appealing statistical plots that adapt well to diverse communication mediums, such as web applications, Jupyter Notebooks, presentations, and printed reports.

+There are multiple declarative visualization library in the Python ecosystem, each with their own strengths, but none really fit my needs at the time.

+Further, I discovered that real-world data analysis, whether in academia or industry, is rarely about creating facet plots.
+Instead, it revolves around crafting the most effective graphical representation to achieve one of two primary objectives:
+  - **Exploratory** data visualization: the ideal tool should facilitate effortless immersion into the data to uncover valuable insights.
+  - **Explanatory** data visualization: the ideal tool should enable rapid creation of polished, visually appealing plots that effectively support a hypothesis derived from the preceding analysis.

+There is no reasons why these two endeavours should require different workflows.
+On the contrary, working toward both ends using the same tool should increase both analysis and communication efficiency.

+I thus set out to design a library combining :
+- a high level interface with graphical representation entities (e.g., plot, barplot, distplot, etc) as entrypoint functions.
+As intellectually satisfying the [Grammar of Graphics](https://www.tandfonline.com/doi/pdf/10.1198/jcgs.2009.07098) may be, I find this framework to be quite convoluted for expressing pragmatic visualization needs one has when performing real-world data analysis.

+- a mainly declarative, yet chainable and customizable by imperative workflow, API.
+Assembling the appropriate data visualization units across a flexible combination of facets requires keeping control over the different layers of the graphical representations.

+- A genuinely interactive plotting interface: In the realm of data visualization beyond scientific publishing, the primary objectives are to explore and convey insights about a phenomenon, business metrics, or a model's performance.
+This requires a responsive graphic engine allowing for dynamic visualization.

 `statsplotly` key standout features are :
-- independent processing of color coding scheme, data slicer and plot dimensions.
+- an independent processing of color coding scheme, data slicer and plot dimensions.
-- high level interface for [seaborn-like](https://seaborn.pydata.org/tutorial/distributions.html) visualization of data distributions.
+- a high level interface for [seaborn-like](https://seaborn.pydata.org/tutorial/distributions.html) visualization of data distributions.
-- standard statistical data processing under the hood.
+- statistical data processing under the hood.
 - leveraging of the tidy DataFrame structure for easy styling of plot cues (e.g., marker color, symbol, size, and opacity).
 - sensible cartesian and coloraxis coordinates management across figure subplots.